 For the map lovers out there, I found one of the more interesting maps that I’ve seen in a while.

-It is a paper titled “Patterns of Individualism and Collectivism Across the United States“.
+It’s from a paper titled “Patterns of Individualism and Collectivism Across the United States“.
 The authors are Joseph A. Vandello and Dov Cohen, the latter being the co-author with Richard Nisbett of Culture of Honor.
 Here is the summary:

 “Although the individualism—collectivism dimension is usually examined in a US. versus Asian context,there is variation within the United States.
 The authors created an eight-item index ranking states in terms of collectivist versus individualist tendencies.
 As predicted, collectivist tendencies were strongest in the Deep South, and individualist tendencies were strongest in the Mountain West and Great Plains.
 In Part 2, convergent validity for the index was obtained by showing that state collectivism scores predicted variation in individual attitudes, as measured by a national survey.
 In Part 3, the index was used to explore the relationship between individualism—collectivism and a variety of demographic, economic,cultural, and health-related variables.
 The index may be used to complement traditional measures of collectivism and individualism and may be of use to scholars seeking a construct to account for unique U.S. regional variation.”

 Iowa is the first state going in that direction that shows extreme low rates of collectivism.
 West of the Mississippi River is an entirely different place.
 This demonstrates how different Indiana is in comparison, the birth state of my parents.
 There is a good argument to be made about Indiana being part of the Upper South, at least culturally.
 It also indicates that California is most similar to the Deep South.